Last updated:

 - ESRS 2 — General Disclosures (governance, strategy, material impacts, metrics)

-- ESRS E1-E5 — Environmental standards (climate change, pollution, water, biodiversity, resource use/circular economy)
+- ESRS E1-E5 — Environmental standards (climate change, pollution, water, biodiversity, resource use and circular economy)

 - ESRS S1-S4 — Social standards (own workforce, value chain workers, affected communities, consumers)